Slow-Fast Torus Knots: Regular nilpotent contact points of finite order

-It turns out that the main ideas of Theorem \ref{theorem-main} also hold to the case where the critical manifold may contain isolated regular nilpotent contact points of finite order.
-To be more precise, Assumption 1 can be relaxed in the following sense:
+It turns out that the main ideas of Theorem \ref{theorem-main} also hold, under appropriate assumptions, to the case where the critical manifold may contain isolated regular nilpotent contact points of finite order.
+To be more precise, Assumption 1 becomes:

 \begin{description}[before={ \makelabel[1]{\bfseries ##1.}},leftmargin=*] \item[Assumption 1']\textit{ The system $X_{0,\rho}$ has a smooth $\rho$-family of $2m$ disjoint embedded curves $C_{\rho,-}^1$, $C_{\rho,+}^1$, $\dots$, $C_{\rho,-}^m$, $C_{\rho,+}^m$ of singularities of $X_{0,\rho}$, for some $m\in\mathbb{N}$.
-Each curve wraps $k$ times vertically around the torus and $l$ times horizontally before it comes back to its initial point, for some fixed relatively prime non-negative integers $k$ and $l$ with $k+l>0$.
-Moreover, $C_{\rho,\pm}^i$ consists of normally hyperbolic singularities for each $i=1,\dots,m$ except at a finite number of points where $C_{\rho,-\pm}^i$ (resp. $C_{\rho,+}^i$) may have isolated regular nilpotent contact points of finite order}. \end{description}
+Each curve wraps $k$ times vertically around the torus and $l$ times horizontally before it comes back to its initial point, for some fixed relatively prime positive integers $k$ and $l$.
+Moreover, $C_{\rho,\pm}^i$ consists of normally hyperbolic singularities for each $i=1,\dots,m$ except at a finite number of points where $C_{\rho,-}^i$ (resp. $C_{\rho,+}^i$) may have isolated regular nilpotent contact points of finite order.
+Furthermore, we assume that if a singular jump occurs (either in forward or backward time), then it occurs within the same critical manifold $C^i_{\rho,\pm}$.
+In other words, we do not allow configurations of the critical manifold where a contact point of $C^i_{\rho,\pm}$ connects via the fast dynamics to a different (disjoint) component of the critical manifold. } \end{description}

-Then, one can show that under Assumptions 1' and 2 (Assumption 2 is valid at normally hyperbolic singularities and the slow flow is unbounded at the contact points), $X_{\epsilon,\rho}$ has exactly $2m$ limit cycles from which $m$ are attracting and $m$ are repelling.
-The proof would follow the same arguments as in Section \ref{section-proofs} and \cite{FPR}.
-Instead of describing these technicalities, we simply recall that the passage near regular nilpotent contact points of finite order is a local contraction, see the details in \cite{FPR} where also Figure 5 is insightful.
+Then, one can conjecture that under Assumptions 1' and 2 (Assumption 2 is valid at normally hyperbolic singularities and the slow flow is unbounded at the contact points), $X_{\epsilon,\rho}$ has $2m$ limit cycles of $(k,l)$-torus knot type from which $m$ are attracting and $m$ are repelling.
+We believe that the proof would follow similar arguments as in Section \ref{section-proofs} and \cite{FPR}.
 Examples of knotted critical manifolds with regular nilpotent contact points of finite order are provided in Figures \ref{fig:example1} and \ref{fig:example2}.

 Although we do not provide a specific model of a smooth slow-fast system on $\T^2$ with knotted critical manifold with contact points, we point-out that it is possible to construct such systems using, for example, Hermite interpolation \cite{spitzbart1960generalization}.